-Maybe you've been working with dry skin for a while, or maybe it's a new issue.
+Maybe you've been working with dry skin or dry sensitive skin for a while, or maybe it's a new issue.
 As always, it's best to start from the beginning—learn about why you're experiencing dry skin so that you can choose the best moisturizer for your dry skin.